FarronF/limerick-council-meetings/meetings/2017/06/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 15th May 2017.md

 In this particular case, the road in question is 620 metres long by an average

 width of 3 metres.
-It serves four houses, some farmland and is also used as an--- 6
+It serves four houses, some farmland and is also used as an
+---
+6

 access to Carrigogunnell Castle, a ruined 13th Century Castle on private property.